 So they know you have the chops to actually work remotely.
 In other words, you can handle the distractions, temptations and obstacles that come with working from home.

-- You’ll be able to set up a proper work environment,
+- You’ll learn how to set up a proper work environment.

-- Your technical equipment and knowledge in communication tools will improve
+- Your knowledge in communication tools will improve.

 #7 You Learn Focus, Motivation, and Discipline